 Neil Allcock, who runs TheGarwValley.org, discovered dyslexia / visual stress acetates whilst volunteering as an adult reading coach with Forest Read Easy Deal.

-Due to the generosity of our Patreons we have created a simple 4 colour acetate reading samples that are available to try in:
+Due to the generosity of our Patreons we have created a simple 4 colour acetate reading sheet that are available to try in:

 Blade’z Gentleman’s Hair Salon, Mandy’s Hair Salon, Nieve’s hair and beauty salon, R & B Barbers, and Well Pharmacy.

 If you find that coloured acetates help with your reading then please contact a local optometrist or optician.

 People with dyslexia or visual stress may experience one or several of the following:

 - Blurred letters or words which go out of focus.

 - Letters which move or present with back to front appearance or shimmering or shaking.